Table of Contents

-In addition, alternative investments — an umbrella term for assets that fall outside standard stock, bond, and cash options — used to be accessible only to high net-worth and accredited investors.
-Now alts are available to a range of investors thanks to the emergence of new vehicles that include different types of alternative strategies and assets.
+In addition, alternative assets — which fall outside conventional stock, bond, and cash options — used to be accessible only to high net-worth and accredited investors.
+Now “retail alts” have emerged as a category.
+These investments are available to a range of investors thanks to new vehicles that include different types of funds and alternative strategies.

 Key Points

-• Alternative investments are not generally correlated with traditional stock and bond markets, so they can help diversify a portfolio and mitigate risk.
+• Alternative investments are generally not correlated with traditional stock and bond markets, so they can help diversify a portfolio and reduce risk.

-• Alternative investments may deliver higher returns when compared with conventional assets, but are also considered higher risk.
+• Alternative investments may deliver higher returns when compared with conventional assets, but are typically higher risk.

-• Alternative investments are typically less liquid and less transparent than conventional securities, so there can be limits on redemption, lack of data, and higher risk.
+• Alternative investments are generally less liquid and less transparent than conventional securities, so there can be limits on redemption, a lack of data, and less regulatory oversight.

 • Alternative investments may be suitable for investors who have a higher risk tolerance, are looking for diversification, and understand the potential advantages and disadvantages of these investments.